zoelinsg/DEV-Projects/Build_Apps_with_Google_AI_Studio/LogoForgeApp/README.md

 - Generate 1 logo or 3 variations
 - Structured JSON output with validation
-- Automatic retry on temporary AI response/format issues
+- Automatic retry on temporary AI response or formatting issues
-- SVG preview + download as `.svg`
+- SVG preview and download as `.svg`
 - Copy JSON output
 - Backend proxy to keep API keys off the client